jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (j) subject to any regulations made under this Act, at any time on polling day before the close of the poll, within, or at the entrance to, or in the vicinity of, any polling place,—
     (i) gives or offers to give any person any written or oral information derived from a main or supplementary roll as to any name or number on the main roll or any supplementary roll being used at the election:
     (ii) permits or offers to permit any person to examine any copy of the main roll or any supplementary roll being used at the election:
-  (k) in respect of an advance voting place or a buffer zone, as defined in section 197A(10), does any of the things prohibited in that section.
+  (k) in respect of an advance polling place or a buffer zone, as defined in section 197A(10), does any of the things prohibited in that section.
 (2) It shall be a defence to a prosecution for an offence against subsection (1)﻿(g) that relates to the exhibition in or in view of a public place of a statement, name, emblem, slogan, or logo, if the defendant proves that—
   (a) the exhibition was inadvertent; and
   (b) the defendant caused the exhibition to cease as soon as the defendant was notified by a Returning Officer or a manager of the polling place that the exhibition was taking place.